 When granting planning permission, the local authority has the power to provide that conditions in relation to noise prevention or reduction be included in the permission.
 These conditions may apply to the construction phase and/or to the subsequent use of the building.
 You can appeal to An Bord Pleanála against any such requirements (or the absence of them).

 The Gardaí have the power to arrest a person for breach of the peace in a public place.
 They may ask someone to lower the noise coming from a dwelling but they do not have the power to enter a dwelling with the intention of simply asking someone to lower the noise.
 If the noise is persistent, you may complain to the District Court – see Complaints under the EPA Act below.
 The Department of the Environment, Community and Local Government publishes information on domestic noise.
+There is useful information in the leaflet on neighbour disputes (pdf) published by FLAC, the Free Legal Advice Centres.

 If the noise is coming from a rented dwelling and you don’t get a satisfactory response from the tenants, you can complain to the landlord – whether this is a private landlord, a local authority or a housing association.